Josh-Decime/Geist-Agent/geist_agent/Notes.md

+# 8/16/2025
+Today I set up argparse so information can be input from the CLI instead of being manually changed in the poltern.py file.
+Now you can set the topic in the CLI by using –topic “ “.
+The default topic is currently set to “The Meaning of Life” because I thought it was amusing that a poltergeist’s default would be contemplating the meaning of life, since it has a hint of irony.
+This is an important step towards being able to have multiple workflow functions.
+But I can't help but wonder if there was a better solution to be more like “crewai run”.
+Running these custom commands can be a little annoying when you start up the terminal because you have to navigate to the right path to activate the virtual environment before you can run anything.
+Crewai run could just run off main & didnt require manual activation of the virtual environment.
+It also had more customized commands, it would be nice if all you had to type was “geist scry –topic ‘ ‘” instead of “python poltern.py scry –topic ‘ ‘“
+I’ll look into it tomorrow to see if it's worth setting up.
+It would be better to tackle that earlier in the project so refactoring won't be such an undertaking.

 # 8/15/2025
 Set up some organization for where reports will be stored & created a utils file so I can have functions that will be shared across workflows.
 Now report names are generated from the topic + date & time to make sure each file has a unique name so they no longer overwrite each other.